MammothGrowth/mg_gtm_guide/README.md

 ```

 1. MG - Form Submits is that block of code which we've stored as a Variable
-2. Navigate to Variables >> 'MG - Identify Calls'
+2. Navigate to Variables >> 'MG - Form Submits'
-* Similarly to before with the track calls, we're going to compare the form submission that triggers our event listener against a list of forms that we want to track.
+* Similarly to before with MG - Click Events, we're going to compare the form submission that triggers our event listener against a list of forms that we want to track.
 * Forms typically have an ID which makes looking for them easier than working with classes as we did before.
 If you're unable to find a form id, you can still use classes and attributes to check which if block should fire.
 * [ID CSS Selector](https://www.w3schools.com/cssref/sel_id.asp)